gammazero/nexus/README.md

 These features listed here are being added.
 If there are are specific items needed, or if any changes in current functionality are needed, then please open an [issue](https://github.com/gammazero/nexus/issues).

+- TLS for RawSocket transport
+- stress tests and benchmarks
 - more documentation (in progress)
 - advanced profile examples (in progress)
 - [CBOR](https://tools.ietf.org/html/rfc7049) Serialization (planned)